-There are few things TSR users like to do more around exam time than speculating on what questions are going to come up.
+There are few things TSR members like to do more around exam time than speculating on what questions are going to come up.

 Here are five ways you can predict exam questions.